Deeraj-G/CSE-13S/asgn3/README.md

 ## Errors in Program

 If I run `./sorting -q -sr`, the quick sort runs rather than display the help message.

+## Credit

+Used Dr. Long's python pseudocode for all of the sorting algorithms

+Used TA Eugene's `enum`, `calloc`, and general structure for the sorting.c file

+Used Tutor Brian Mak's `atoi(optarg)` suggestion to read inputs for the command line options